spiwokv/Fourier-Transform-Understanding-by-R/1D_DFT/README.md

 *N* pairs of sine and cosine waves of wave lengths equal to infinity, range of function, its 1/2, 1/3, 1/4 up to 1/(*N*-1).
 The space of functions `f1` and `f2` is called reciprocal space.

-Now let us make two images of the car to mimick the situation in the crystal:
+Now let us make two images of the car to mimic the situation in the crystal:

 ```R
 x<-0:39